 Class Participation and Discussion 10%

-HRMN 4007
+Assignment(s) 60%

+Examination 30%

-HUMAN RESOURCES MANAGEMENT IN CHINA (3, 3, 0)
+HRMN 4007 HUMAN RESOURCES MANAGEMENT IN CHINA (3, 3, 0)

-HRMN 2005 Human Resources Management
+Prerequisite: HRMN 2005 Human Resources Management

-This course offers an advanced study of human resources policies and problems in Mainland China.
+Objectives: This course offers an advanced study of human resources policies and problems in

+Mainland China.
 The aim of this course is to introduce to the students current and practical issues of doing HRM in Mainland China.
 This course prepares HRM students (1) to make decisions on various HR policies such as compensation and benefits of local employees, management of out-of-province workers, and training and development of unskilled and illiterate workers; and (2) to give attention to getting Chinese workers and staff to accept responsibility, to exercise initiative, to emphasise quality, and to communicate readily across functions.